bcsurf2822/redux-weather/README.md

 ## Features

 - **Search Functionality**:
-  - Contains a `SearchBar` component where users can input a city name.
   - Submits a request to fetch weather data from the OpenWeather API upon form submission.
 - **Weather Data Display**:
   - The `WeatherView` component maps through the fetched weather data and displays temperature, pressure, and humidity trends using Bootstrap-styled containers.